Amanda Means

 Amanda Means (born 1945) is an American artist and photographer.
-She currently lives and works in Beacon, NY.

 Early life and education

 Means was born in 1945 in Marion, New York.
 She grew up on a farm in Upstate New York.
 The region consisted largely of family-owned small farms that produced the state's apples, dairy, and vegetables.
 "Our cobblestone farmhouse, built in the early 1800s, was constructed with small palm-sized stones naturally rounded by water from the shores of Lake Ontario," she has said, adding that she slept in a treehouse in the summer, and spent much time alone in the woods and fields.
 This time alone in nature as a child would create within her a deep and lifelong connection to nature, influencing her early black and white landscapes and eventually her camera-less images of plants and leaves.
 Means left the family farm to study art in New York City, where she was influenced by painters of the Abstract Expressionist Movement such as Jackson Pollock, Willem de Kooning, and Mark Rothko.
 Her transition from rural to urban environment was intensified by her family's loss of their farm and the eventual death of her father.
 She received a Bachelor of Arts from Cornell University in 1969 and a Master of Fine Arts in photography from University at Buffalo (Visual Studies Workshop) in 1978.
 In 1976 she attended the Aperion Workshops and studied under Ralph Gibson.